 Discovering what’s forgotten

 Nice to meet you, I’m Allie.
 I am a UX Researcher living in Austin, Texas.
-I’m currently a Senior UXR at epocrates (an AthenaHealth Company).
+I’m currently a Lead UXR at epocrates (an AthenaHealth Company).

-If you’re looking for me, you may find me in a local Texas creek looking for fossilized marine invertebrates, the streets of ATX admiring traditional hand lettering and ghost signs with my partner in crime Pippin the Mini Poodle or creeping around Austin pawn shops.
+If you’re looking for me, you may find me in a local Texas creek looking for fossilized marine invertebrates, bopping around with my mini poodle Pippin or snooping around Austin pawn shops.
 If you have no luck finding me there, you can catch me at allieshenner@gmail.com.

 Education